Accessing voluntary assisted dying in the ACT

 - follow all the steps of the process.

 Voluntary assisted dying will be one of the options available in the ACT at the end of your life.
+More information is available in the voluntary assisted dying general information brochure [PDF 741 KB].
 It will be available along with other end of life and palliative care.

 Who can access voluntary assisted dying